 The Asia West Pacific Initiative (FPT-AWP) is our most recent Initiative.
 Initially called the Indonesia Initiative and developed over several years by Nadine Hoover and Alfred (NY) Friends Meeting, FPT-AWP was, for its first years, focused entirely on enabling communities to live peacefully in civil-war stricken provinces of Indonesia.
-This work has used AVP a great deal, and have now developed an Indonesian community trauma healing methodology.
+This work has used AVP a great deal, and has now developed an Indonesian community trauma healing methodology.
 In addition, a program of pre-school programs for very young children has developed useful learning in some villages and a program to create locally produced clay-based water filters is underway.
-Since it’s origin in Indonesia, FPT-AWP has now grown to do regular work in Australia, Nepal, and the Philippines.
-And the Asia West Pacific Initiative is continuing to grow even this year.
+Since its origin in Indonesia, FPT-AWP has now grown to do regular work in Australia, Nepal, and the Philippines.
+Nadine Hoover continues to serve as the FPT- AWP coordinator.